6 ways baby skin is different to yours

 Sharing a bath is a great way to bond with your baby, but you might want to get them their own baby wash instead of sharing your products.
 “That’s because delicate baby skin needs gentler substances than adults’ skin,” explains paediatric dermatologist and mum of one Dr Kerstin.
 “If using soap, try products that have a pH close to their skin’s natural level,” she suggests

 Moisture is important to keep baby skin healthy – it loses moisture much faster than yours.
-You can start putting it back before they’re even out of the bath with our Rich Moisture Baby Bar.
-It’s gentler and more nourishing than ordinary baby soap
+You can start putting it back before they’re even out of the bath with our Rich Moisturizing bar soap for baby.
+It’s gentler and more nourishing than ordinary baby soap.

 Baby skin needs constant moisture.